The Browning: History

 On June 24, 2016, the band released their third studio album, Isolation.
 On August 16, 2018, the band released the song "Carnage" featuring Jake Hill.
 Besides eleven other tracks, this song would be part of their fourth studio album Geist.
 The new album was released on October 26, 2018.
-On December 3, 2021, the band released their fith studio album End of Existence.
+On December 3, 2021, the band released their fifth studio album End of Existence.
 This album was recorded and performed entirely by frontman Jonny McBee.
 On June 19, 2022, bassist/guitarist Collin Woroniak announced via Twitter that he was no longer in the band.
+The band released their sixth studio album OMNI on November 8, 2024.
+On January 3, 2025, the band released a cover of Blue (Da Ba Dee) originally performed by Eiffel 65.

 Musical style

 While originally a rap/metal project, The Browning now plays what can be described as a combination of extreme metal with strong electronic characteristics.
-Their electronic side incorporates hardstyle, trance, electronica, and dubstep, while their metal side incorporates metalcore, deathcore elements.
+Their electronic side incorporates hardstyle, trance, electronica, and dubstep, while their metal side incorporates metalcore and deathcore elements.
 Their signature style is a hybrid of double-bass drumming, 808s, and chugging; creating a solid, pounding rhythm layered with electronics.
 Their lyrics focus on many different topics, such as sci-fi themed songs with aliens, zombies, vampires, Pokémon or songs with positive messages.